wp-plugins/si-contact-form/trunk/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 2.0 =
+- (26 Jan 2010) - Added required field indicators (can be disabled in settings if you do not like them).
+- Added setting to adjust redirect delay seconds(range of 1-5 recommended).
+- Added setting to hide message entry, now you can hide subject and message fields for use as a newsletter signup.
+- Added selectable extra field types: text, textarea, checkbox, radio, select.
+Note: When using select or radio field types, first enter the label and a comma.
+Next include the options separating with a semicolon like this example: Color:,Red;Green;Blue

 = 1.9.6 =
 - (31 Dec 2009) - New setting for a few people who had problems with the text transparency "Disable CAPTCHA transparent text (only if captcha text is missing on the image, try this)".